Alignak-monitoring-contrib/alignak-demo/README.rst

         root 26321  0.0  0.7 227336 111520 13  S+J  10:23AM 1:45.06 uwsgi --ini /usr/local/etc/alignak-webui/uwsgi.ini

     # Joining the webui screen is 'screen -r alignak-webui'
-    # Ctrl+C in the screen will stop the backend
+    # Ctrl+C in the screen will stop the WebUI
     # kill -SIGTERM `cat /tmp/alignak-webui.pid`

-    # Joining the backend screen is 'screen -r alignak-backend'
-    # Ctrl+C in the screen will stop the backend
-    # kill -SIGTERM `cat /tmp/alignak-backend.pid`

     # The alignak webui writes some logs as a Web server does
     tail -f /usr/local/var/log/alignak-webui-error.log